hmchen47/DataScience/Stats/ProbStatsPython/03-Counting.md

     + peasant became king
     + peasant beheaded
   + moral:
-    + be peasant or be king: beware of exponentials!
+    + be peasant or be king: beware of exponential!

 + Example: Jeopardy
   + counting questions $\to$ answer